Atiba Hutchinson

-Atiba Hutchinson (born 8 February 1983) is a Canadian former professional soccer player.
-Considered an iconic figure of North American soccer and a Canada soccer legend, with 105 international appearances in the span of 20 years he is the Canadian national team's record cap holder.
+Atiba Hutchinson (born 8 February 1983) is a Canadian former professional soccer player who played as a midfielder.
+Considered a Canada soccer legend, with 104 international appearances in the span of 20 years, he is the Canadian men's national team's record cap holder.

 Hutchinson rose to prominence at F.C.
 Copenhagen as the first North American to become Danish Superliga Player of the Year.
 That same season, he won the first of six Canadian Player of the Year awards.
-He had a fairly uneventful spell with PSV Eindhoven between 2010 and 2013 and then spent the next 10 years at Beşiktaş in Turkey, retiring with cult hero status.
+He had a fairly uneventful spell with PSV Eindhoven between 2010 and 2013 and then spent the next 10 years at Beşiktaş in Turkey, before retiring in 2023.

 In 2012, as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canadian men's XI.
 He served as a leader and pioneer for Canada's golden generation at the latter stages of his career.